 Between 2015 and 2020, the City of Baltimore paid out a total of $2.6 million to victims of police brutality and misconduct and their families.

-Would you like to have the lawyers from William G. Kolodner P.A., review the details of your police misconduct case and provide you with an estimate of its worth?
+Would you like to have the lawyers from William G. Kolodner Personal Injury Lawyers, review the details of your police misconduct case and provide you with an estimate of its worth?
 If so, please reach out to us today to schedule a free consultation at our headquarters in Baltimore.

 Deadline for Filing Police Brutality Cases in the State of Maryland